-Big systems as a challenge
+- Big systems as a challenge

 Serverless does not mean that servers are gone.
-Virtual machines and containers are still there, but carefully hidden and managed by cloud providers.
+Virtual machines and containers are still there but carefully hidden and managed by cloud providers.
 Before executing your code for the first time, a lot of operations must be performed, including:

-- Allocation to server with free resources
+- Allocation to the server with free resources

 - Downloading of your function